 Inactive lines (comments) start with a '#' character.
 The CRC can be calculated using a Linux based utility, chkconfig, which is part of a software package developed at the University of Washington (see "Modem-to-Modem vs. RUDICS").
-A mission.cfg template, which includes all of the mission parameters that interact with each other, is shown below (with example value and units, if any, displayed in square brackets):
+A mission.cfg template, which includes all of the mission parameters that interact with each other, is shown below: